-Delay analysis is often seen as an expensive and labour-intensive process, requiring a lot of manual effort.
+Delay analysis is often an expensive and labour-intensive process, requiring a lot of manual effort.
 However, there are things that can be done to reduce that labour-intensive process and reduce the cost to those needing the services of a delay expert.
 We take a look here at Acumen Fuse, just one of the tools that help us support you, and ensure our work is as efficient as possible.

 There are a number of basic checks that have to be undertaken when carrying out a forensic analysis of a construction programme.
-Checking for ‘open ends’ is one example: open ends are found where activities have no subsequent connected activity, and have the potential distort the programme.
+Checking for ‘open ends’ is one example.
+Open ends are found where activities have no subsequent connected activity, and have the potential distort the programme.
 Chronos’ use of Acumen Fuse allows us to remove much of this time consuming process, improving its accuracy by harnessing the power of the software to carry out these checks.